knowinGit-CSI/colorplay-2/README.md

 ## 🙏 Acknowledgments

 - Thanks to all KnowGit 4.0 participants for their contributions!
-- Event orga   nized by CSI VNRVJIET
+- Event organized by CSI VNRVJIET

 ---